The core principle behind the PPP is the creation of a contractual bubble – a framework of contracts.

 The report identifies and explores six critical success factors that governments should be aware of and seriously consider when preparing an infrastructure project to be delivered as a Public-Private Partnership.

 This analysis was drawn from the GI Hub's InfraCompass tool.
-The case study reflects on how change in Kenya's governance acted as a trigger to make it a stronger private infrastructure marlet.
+The case study reflects on how Colombia has undergone a long period of transition to become an emerging economy leader.

 Infrastructure investment needs to be substantially increased in most developing and emerging economies to meet social needs and support more rapid economic growth.